Commercial Property Values – The Basics

 We need to know what the income or rental is, and we need to know what the expenses are.
+If the property is currently vacant then we need to use a market related rental, in other words an achievable rental for a similar property in that area.
 Expenses, otherwise known as operating costs, include municipal rates, building insurance, maintenance, and other monthly costs like levies.
 Once we have these figures, we can work out the net income that the property produces.

 Let’s consider a commercial property that receives R100,000 per month in rental from a tenant as an example.
 This rental would be called the gross rental, and from this we would then deduct the operating costs.
 Let’s say that the costs are as follows: